nscafuri/PDB2GRO-Converter/README.md

 Execution

-The script accepts either a PDB file or a GRO file as an argument: python3 code.py "file".pdb ("file".gro) The script was tested with Python 3.8.10
+The script accepts either a PDB file or a GRO file as an argument

+"python3 code.py file.pdb (or file.gro)

+The script was tested with Python 3.8.10